NateShoffner/nateshoffner.github.io/_posts/2013-10-13-c-global-hotkeys-via-getasynckeystate.md

 keyboard.Unhook(Keys.PrintScreen);
 {% endhighlight %}

-<p>Internally, the hooked keys will be stored as KeyHook objects, which provide Keys and Modifiers properties.</p>
+Internally, the hooked keys will be stored as KeyHook objects, which provide Keys and Modifiers properties.

 {% highlight csharp %}
 private class KeyHook